fineanmol/plant-tree/README.md

-🎋 Updated on Fri, 19 Dec 2025 08:53:47 GMT
+🎍 Updated on Fri, 19 Dec 2025 11:07:02 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "First, solve the problem.
+Then, write the code."